 #1: Vision Loss

 Vision loss can be caused by the normal aging process (i.e., cells breaking down), but the leading causes of blindness and low vision are age-related macular degeneration (AMD), cataracts, and glaucoma.
 Those with limited vision and complete vision loss face many functional limitations, causing them to rely on others.
-This can lead to depression and a higher risk of death.
+This can lead to depression and a higher risk of death, depending on who diagnoses depression.
 Here are a few tips to follow to help prevent vision loss:

 - Eat a diet rich in omega-3 fatty acids and dark leafy greens